 It can be very tempting to get carried away in a new kitchen, but we recommend the ‘KISS philosophy’ of keeping it simple.
 After all, you want the stunning new kitchen itself to be the feature, not to hide it behind too many décor pieces and styling items.
 Once you have ‘lived’ in the kitchen for a while, if you find that it still needs a little more injection of style, it’s easy to add a few more pieces later, rather than wasting cash by overdoing it in the beginning.

-Contact our wonderful team of designers and kitchen experts at Harrington Kitchens!
+Contact our wonderful team of designers and kitchen experts at Harrington Kitchens to discuss your dream kitchen renovation project!
 Call us 1300 662 112, submit an online enquiry or visit us at our Narellan or Bowral showrooms.